cloudant/java-cloudant/README.md

     Server version = 1.0.2
     All my databases: example_db, jasons_stuff, scores

-When you instaniate a `CloudantClient`, you are authenticating with cloudant using the [cookie authentication](http://guide.couchdb.org/editions/1/en/security.html#cookies) functionality
+When you instaniate a `CloudantClient`, you are authenticating with cloudant using the [cookie authentication](http://guide.couchdb.org/editions/1/en/security.html#cookies) functionality.

-### Security Note

-**DO NOT hard-code your password and commit it to Git**.
-Storing your password directly in your source code (even in old commits) is a serious security risk to your data.
-Whoever gains access to your software will now also have access read, write, and delete permission to your data.
-Think about GitHub security bugs, or contractors, or disgruntled employees, or lost laptops at a conference.
-If you check in your password, all of these situations become major liabilities.
+## Complete example

 Here is simple but complete example of working with data: